Jappio9000/capstone/README.md

 This repo contains my work (in progress) on the data science capstone project.

-Folders:
+Contents:
-- Week 1 and 2: data and report for the first two weeks, including the peer graded assignment
+- Week 2 Assignment: peer graded assignment